ICSE2025/SCOPE/README.md

 NEW!!!

-We upload the additional performance data of 500 runs to analyze trustworthy ground truth. see the file "additional_500_performance data.xlsx"
+We upload the additional performance data of 500 runs to analyze trustworthy ground truth.
+Please see the file "additional_500_performance data.xlsx"

 ---